koichi-murakami/g4python/README.md

 Now you are ready to play around on Jupyter.
-Launch Jupyter with `jupyter-lab` (`jupyter-notebook`) command, it automatically connects the session on your browser.
+Launch Jupyter with `jupyter-lab` (`jupyter-notebook`) command, it automatically connects the session to your browser.

 [Jupyter notebook for exampleB1](https://github.com/koichi-murakami/g4python/blob/79522962dd772c93778d46668c7b532d3d8bfc21/examples/exampleB1/exampleB1.ipynb)